2023 Solar Incentives Guide for Littleton, MA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar system.
-Property tax exemptions allow you to exclude the added value of your solar system when calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Your solar panel system could qualify for exemptions on both sales and property tax.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions let you exclude the value added by your solar panels when you are calculating property taxes on your house.

-- Rebates: Solar rebates may be provided by your state or county, or by your local utility company.
-These rebates are essentially partial refunds that are applied after you pay for solar panels and before tax credits are calculated.
+- Rebates: Solar rebates can be provided by your county or state, or by your local utility company.
+These rebates work as cash back that is applied after you pay for solar panels and before tax credits are calculated.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-The ITC applies towards solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-You can receive this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
+This credit can apply towards a solar panel system installed on a primary or secondary residence in the United States that you own.
+The original amount you could claim was 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Littleton solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+The easiest way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Littleton solar panel company.

 State & Local Solar Incentives